ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 rmdir: failed to remove '/home/ueeine/cyber-course/scratch': Directory not empty
 ```

-**Answer:** rmdir refuses to touch anything that isn't completely empty, and scratch/ still had notes.txt sitting in it.
-Had to use rm -r instead to actually clear it:
+**Answer:** rmdir only works on empty directories, and scratch/ still had notes.txt in it.
+Used rm -r instead:
 ```
 $ rm -r ~/cyber-course/scratch
 ```

 ---

-## Part 4 — Viewing files
+## Part 4 - Viewing files

-### Q14 — Which Debian version do you have?
+## Q14 - Which Debian version do you have?

 Command:
 ```